nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to exit the program
-2. System saves current data and program ends
+2. System exits the program

     Use case ends.